 3. Celebrate and Explore New Artists of Color in Your Pins

 Why not explore artists of color on Pinterest and create boards devoted to them to share with others?

 There is so much we all have not seen.

 Check out Maile Castaneda’s jaw-dropping Pinterest board of some of Cuba’s finest painters.

 Find new inspiring artists on Black Art in America, or check out 10 Exemplary Women Artists in India You Need to Know About.

-Or maybe pop on over to my Pinterest board of the stellar work of African- American painter Tamara Natalie Madden (see “Black Queen” above.)
+Or pop on over to my Pinterest board of the stellar work of African- American painter Tamara Natalie Madden (see “Black Queen” above.)